pjekel/cbtree/documentation/CheckBoxTree.md

 #### leafReadOnly: ####
 > Boolean (false), determines if leaf checkboxes are read only.
 If true, the
-> user can only check/uncheck branch checkboxes.
+> user can only check/uncheck branch checkboxes and thus overwriting the per
+> store item 'enabled' features for any store item associated with a tree leaf.

 #### nodeIcons: ####
 > Boolean (true), Determines if the Leaf icon, or its custom equivalent, is